01

 Use software to change the roster economics, not just the spreadsheet.

 TrainedBy changes the roster math in three ways.
 It helps the coach deliver more visible value, which makes pricing more believable.
 It helps the coach retain more clients because progress, support, and value are felt more consistently.
-And it helps the coach carry a bigger roster because the invisible manual work is lighter. /features/payments, /features/weekly-cockpit, and /glossary/0-platform-fee are the fastest route into that logic.
+That directly attacks the churn number above.
+And it helps the coach carry a bigger roster because the invisible manual work is lighter.
+The payments surface, the cockpit, and the 0% platform fee definition are the fastest route into that logic.
+The revenue calculator runs your own version of the math.

 Common questions.